tomjnixon/arduino-scons-alt/README.md

-Arduino Scons (alternative)
+Arduino SCons (alternative)
 ===========================

-An alternative way of building arduino sketches with scons.
+An alternative way of building arduino sketches with SCons.

 This project is designed to be: